 - Have a high consequence of failure - Have a high utilisation and loss of service would have a significant impact on users - Have the highest average age relative to their expected lives - Are identified in the asset management plans (to be developed) as key cost factors - Have high operational or maintenance costs, and - Where replacement with modern equivalent assets would yield material savings.

 5.3.2 Summary of future renewal and replacement expenditure

-Projected future renewal and replacement expenditures have been accommodated in the organisation's long-term financial plan as shown in Fig 8.
+Projected future renewal and replacement expenditures have been accommodated in the Council's long term financial plan as shown in section 2.3.4.